 Check other networks

-The UK's second biggest network by customers says it is focused on making its 4G network (which is, of course, the backbone for 5G) as good as it could be and is investing around £2 million a day into its infrastructure.
+The UK's second biggest network launched its 5G service on 17 October, but has spent much of 2019 focused on making its 4G network (which is, of course, the backbone for 5G) as good as it could be and is investing around £2 million a day into its infrastructure.

-Time will tell whether the investment pays dividends.
 It's tempting to say that O2 is currently playing catchup, but this isn't a situation that's likely to last.
-After all, there are relatively small numbers of UK consumers on UK tariffs currently.
+After all, there are relatively small numbers of UK consumers on 5G tariffs currently.
+And O2's large customer base means it can market heavily to an already-converted crowd.

 As with all the networks O2 hosts several large MVNOs (Mobile Virtual Network Operators) on its network such as Tesco Mobile and Giffgaff (indeed, it also owns Giffgaff and Tesco Mobile is a joint venture with Tesco).
 The rollout of 5G on those services will obviously depend on O2's rollout.